SuhasLingam/mallEz/README.md

-# MallEz
+# CyloMall

-MallEz is a web application designed to simplify parking management in shopping malls.
+CyloMall is a web application designed to simplify parking management in shopping malls.
 It provides features for user authentication, profile management, and vehicle registration.

 ## Features